gcmaximus/python-discord-bot/README.md

 # python-discord-bot
-First try at coding a Discord bot with some fun and interesting functionalities The bot was tested in a private Discord server with my friends, and we had a lot of fun :)
+First try at coding a Discord bot with some fun and interesting functionalities. <br>
+The bot was tested in a private Discord server with my friends, and we had a lot of fun :)

 _Full project repository is not shown, only main program_